YahooArchive/mojito/docs/dev_guide/intro/mojito_configuring.rst

 one component of Mojito, such as logging, assets, mojits, static resources, etc.

-Each configuration object is required to have a ``settings`` property that specifies conditions for applying the configuration settings.
+Each configuration object is required to have a ``settings`` property that specifies contexts for applying the configuration settings.
 These conditions could be used to determine the configurations in different environments.

 Below is the skeleton of a configuration file.
 See `Application Configuration`_